galexynye/midi-sequencing/src/pages/article/2017-06-01-how-to-build-a-studio/how-to-build-a-studio.md

 You got the mic and interface - Check.
 You test the setup to make sure everything is running alright - Check.
 You realize the interface only has one headphone output - Crap.
 How are all three of you going to listen at the same time?
 After doing some googling you find a 5 dollar headphone splitter will do the trick, it's a smart and cheap solution, good job.
 So much of recording is preparing and anticipating everything that can go wrong.

-The neighbor girl shows up with her guitar playing boyfriend to do some recording.
-She sings into the mic and you set the gain levels on your interface to get a decent signal going in, same with her boyfriend's guitar.
+The singer shows up with their guitar playing friend to do some recording.
+You've already set up, and after some pleasantries are exchanged the singer sings into the mic and you set the gain levels on your interface to get a decent signal going in, same for guitar.
 Ready?

-Half way through recording the first take the singer starts getting really into it, she's singing way louder than she was when you first set the levels.
+Half way through recording the first take the singer starts getting really into it, they're singing way louder than when you first set the levels.
 Horrible distortion.
 They stop playing and look at you.
 WTF man?
 What's wrong with the sound?
 Killing the vibe is the opposite of an engineers job, you screwed up.

 Every time you go into the studio and make a mistake you learn a lesson.
 As time goes on you'll mess up less, it's a part of the process.
 Turn down the levels, try something new.